Mugwort: North America

-Side Effects
+Side effects

 Allergies

 Mugwort pollen is one of the main sources of hay fever and allergic asthma in North Europe, North America, and parts of Asia.
 Mugwort pollen generally travels less than 2,000 meters.
 The highest concentration of mugwort pollen is generally found between 9 and 11 am.
 The Finnish allergy association recommends tearing as a method of eradicating mugwort.
 Tearing mugwort is known to lessen the effect of the allergy, since the pollen flies only a short distance.
 Cut flowers before they bloom to avoid allergens and reproduction of the plant.

 Toxicity

-Mugwort often contains the neurotoxin compound thujone, though this varies greatly by species and the environmental conditions where the plant is grown.
+Mugwort typically contains the neurotoxin compound thujone, though this varies greatly by species and the environmental conditions where the plant is grown.
 Toxicity to humans is believed to be weak, though some studies have linked high concentrations of thujone to seizures and an abortive effect.
 The Botanical Safety Handbook suggests the Mugwort not be used during pregnancy unless it is under the supervision of a medical expert.
 In rare cases, minor allergic skin reactions have been recorded in relation to moxibustion, or the burning of dried Mugwort.

+Root, Stem and Stomata Under the Microscope

+Mugwort displays characteristics of a typical woody dicot system.
+In the stem a visible separation can be seen for secondary growth, namely the cork cambium and vascular cambium.

+The leaf image shows deflated guard cells closing the entrance of the stoma on the underside of the leaf.
+The reticulated vein structure of the leaf is also notable in the image.

+For the root cross section the image was taken in 40x magnification and what was visible was the epidermis, passage cells, and the vascular bundle.
+Some implications for creating the slide are the overall clarity of the specimen.
+This unclarity is due to the uneven ratio of water to dye used to make the slide.